mesrikanthreddy/mesrikanthreddy/README.md

 # My Portfolio

 Welcome to my portfolio!
-I'm [Your Name], a passionate [Your Profession] with expertise in [Key Skills/Technologies].
+I'm Srikanth Bollampally, a passionate Software Developer with expertise in AI/ML with Fullstack, Cloud, SRE and DevOps.
 This repository showcases my projects, experiences, and the technologies I've worked with.

 ## Table of Contents